 How To Resend WordPress Activation Email to a New User

 Do you need to resend the WordPress activation email to new users?
 WordPress sends a new user activation email to every new user, but they can sometimes get lost.

 If you need to resend activation emails to your users, we’re here to help.
-In this tutorial, we’ll walk you through each quick and easy step.
+In this tutorial, I’ll walk you through each quick and easy step.
+Let’s get started!

 Fix Your WordPress Emails Now

-What is the WordPress New User Registration Email?
+Why the WordPress New User Email Fails

 The new user registration email contains information to help WordPress users set passwords and activate their user accounts.
 It’s not a long email, but it’s an important one.